 Mint UNUSED!
 1970s In original sealed package with header card.
-These are the solid bright colors.
-These have the string tied through them with a metal ring to hold onto.
+These are the solid colors.
+Only Blue available.
 Package includes 2 balls & string with metal ring.
+Package is dated 1971.
 Buy More sets of the Clackers & save $$

 If you prefer a certain color let me know in the Shopping Cart in Comments area under your address.
-Give me two color choices to work with.
 If you don't specify, I will surprise you.

 *International orders > Use only first option above

 >> SAVE MORE >> Buy 3 pkgs.
 Get Free Priority Shipping & $10 off! >> In USA Only.

 >> Buy 4 pkgs.
 Get Free Priority Shipping & $15 off! >>> In USA Only.